-Napa County Public Works Departmentøs opinion is that the SGMAøs impact on Napa County will be minimal and that Napa County has been ahead of the curve for years on groundwater management.
+Napa County Public Works Department on Napa County will be minimal and that Napa County has been ahead of the curve for years on groundwater management.

 The Grand Juryøs investigation shows that for decades the County has been ahead of the State regarding its position on groundwater being a resource that must be preserved.
 For example, they: